verysonglaa/songlaa-terraform-k8s-cluster-lab/README.md

 The following `ClusterIssuer` are available:

 * `letsencrypt-prod`: for general http01 challenge.
-* `letsencrypt-prod-acend`: for dns01 challenge using the hosttech acme webhook.
+* `letsencrypt-prod-songlaa`: for dns01 challenge using the hosttech acme webhook.
 The token for hosttech is stored in the `hosttech-secret` Secret in Namespace `cert-manager`

 #### Hetzner Kubernetes Cloud Controller Manager